Empty Tomb Rolls are delicious treats with soft dough and sweet, cinnamon marshmallows that melt into an “empty tomb” when baked.

 Process shots of Empty Tomb Rolls-- images of the cinnamon sugar mixture being made and the marshmallows being dipped in cinnamon sugar and it all being rolled in a crescent roll

-Empty Tomb Rolls are a fun way to dive into the Easter story of Jesus’ death, burial, and resurrection.
+Empty Tomb Rolls are a fun way to learn about the Easter story of Jesus’ death, burial, and resurrection.

 These rolls are not just delicious; they’re packed with symbolism from the Bible stories in Matthew 27-28, Mark 15-16, Luke 23-24, and John 19-20.